catreunion/alchemy-msg/README.md

-====

-Four quick notes on how to set up a playround for ethers.js.
-These are how-to guides that even first time web3 developers with front-end experience can go through in less than an hour.web3.js is almost the same.

-Ethers.js / web3.js is "Ethereum JavaScript API":

-a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.(via web3.js docs)
+- interact with a local or remote ethereum node using HTTP, IPC or WebSocket

 `yarn add ethers`